Lawrence Tech is a student-centered, comprehensive, teaching university with focused, technologically-oriented professional programs.

 Undergraduate Learning Outcomes:

-Undergraduate University Level Outcomes encompass the following five learning outcomes of LTU's "general education" core curriculum program:
+Undergraduate University Level Outcomes encompass five learning outcomes of LTU's "general education" core curriculum program.

 - Written Communication